barias35/applaudo-studio-rest-assured-test/README.md

 ![image](https://user-images.githubusercontent.com/47786738/124062443-c4b44080-d9fe-11eb-8d2e-caedd7c49aa1.png)

+*Now i can use the request in both cases*

-I used IntelliJ, if you clone this project you must run maven for automatically install dependencies and plugins already in the pom file
+*I used IntelliJ, if you clone this project you must run maven for automatically install dependencies and plugins already in the pom file*

 * then open IntelliJ go to this option